denoland/manual/basics/connecting_to_databases.md

 ## Supabase

-To connect to Supabase with Deno, import the [supabase-js npm module](https://supabase.com/docs/reference/javascript) with the [esm CDN](https://esm.sh/).
+To connect to Supabase with Deno, import the [supabase-js npm module](https://supabase.com/docs/reference/javascript) with the [esm.sh CDN](https://esm.sh/).
 To learn more about using npm modules in Deno via CDN read [here](../using_deno_with_other_technologies/node/cdns.md)

 ### Connect to Supabase with the supabase-js npm module